HaojieChu/haojiechu.github.io/_pages/about.md

 <p>I obtained my Bachelor's degree in Economic Statistics from Zhengzhou University and my Master's degree in Data Science from University Malaya. </p>
 <br>
-<p>My interests are centered on the development of advanced machine learning techniques to enhance decision-making processes, particularly within the business sector.
-I am dedicated to continuous learning and ensuring I remain conversant with the latest advancements in data science, including Large Language Models (LLMs).</p>
+<p>My interests are centered on the development of advanced machine learning techniques to enhance decision-making processes in multiple sectors (such as business, healthcare).
+I am dedicated to continuous learning and ensuring I remain conversant with the latest advancements in data science, including Large Language Models (LLMs) and Explainable AI (XAI).</p>
 <br>
 <br>
 <b>I am actively looking for research opportunities for 2024 Summer.</b>